Bootstrap-based tests for the total time on test and the excess wealth orders: Introduction

 Given a pair of non-negative random variables, $X$ and $Y$, with CDFs $F$ and $G$, respectively, TTT and excess wealth transforms may be used to define two complementary stochastic orders, recalled in the following definition. \begin{definition} \ \begin{enumerate}\item $X$ dominates $Y$ in the TTT order, abbreviated as $X\geq_{ttt}Y$, if $T_F(p)\geq T_G(p),\forall p\in[0,1]$. \item $X$ dominates $Y$ in the excess wealth order, abbreviated as $X\geq_{ew}Y$, if $W_F(p)\geq W_G(p),\forall p\in[0,1].$ \end{enumerate} \end{definition} The TTT order has been studied, for instance, by \cite{kochar2002}, \cite{li2007}, \cite{belzunce2014} and \cite{belzunce2015}.
 It compares random variables in terms of size and dispersion.
-The TTT order is weaker than the usual stochastic order, but it implies the well-known \textit{increasing concave order}, also known as \textit{second-order stochastic dominance} \citep{shaked}.
-One of the main applications of the TTT order is comparing lifetime distributions, thanks to the key role of the TTT transform in life testing problems.
+The TTT order is weaker than the usual stochastic order, but it implies the well-known \textit{increasing concave order}, also known as \textit{second-order stochastic dominance} \citep{shaked}. {This means that $X\geq_{ttt}Y$ implies $\E u(X)\geq \E u(Y)$ for every increasing concave function $u$.} One of the main applications of the TTT order is comparing lifetime distributions.
 In particular, if $X$ and $Y$ represent the random lifetime in two populations, $X\geq_{ttt}Y$ means that, for every proportion $p\in[0,1]$, the expected lifetime of the items in $X$, up to its $p$-th quantile $F^{-1}(p)$, is greater than or equal to the expected lifetime in $Y$, up to the corresponding quantile $G^{-1}(p)$.
-Differently, the excess wealth order has been mostly applied in insurance mathematics, where the main focus is comparing risks \citep{denuit,sordo2009}.